* Dollar index pulls back from Friday's high

 The Bank of Japan is due to conduct a comprehensive review

 of its current policy framework that combines negative interest

 Speculation is rife it will change tack in favour of a

 policy mix that ups stimulus while also protecting banks from

-the problems generated by negative interest rates on deposits.
+the problems generated by putting negative interest rates on

 Either way, faith in Tokyo's ability to weaken the yen has

-been fading steadily, with bets on further gains still the
+been fading steadily, with bets on further gains by the yen

 Satoshi Okagawa, senior global markets analyst for Sumitomo